Manoah1401/SQL_project/README.md

 # Introduction
 📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and where 📈 high demand meets high salary in data analytics.

 🔍 SQL queries?
 Check them out here: [project_sql folder](/SQL%20files/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+This project analyzes Data Analyst job postings to identify high-paying roles, frequently requested skills, and the relationship between skills, job opportunities, and average salaries.
+I used PostgreSQL to explore the dataset and answer five questions related to the Data Analyst job market.

 [The Data](https://www.lukebarousse.com/sql) is packed with insights on job titles, salaries, locations, and essential skills.

-### The questions I wanted to answer through my SQL queries were:
+### The analysis focuses on five questions:
 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analysts?